carloalbertogiordano/TCFS/README.md

 - FUSE: Ensure that FUSE and FUSE-dev are installed on your system.
 You can usually install it using your system's package manager (e.g., apt, yum, dnf, ecc).
 - OpenSSl: Install OpenSSL and its development package.
+- MariaDB: Install and start MariaDB
+- Go: Install a compiler for go
 ### Build
 - Clone the TCFS repository to your local machine:
 <pre>